regorxxx/ajquery-xxx/_readme.txt

 		cha:	Template no longer shows AJAX errors while reloading the web page, as long as it is able to identify the page is unloading.
 See Mozilla compatibility browser [list](https://developer.mozilla.org/en-US/docs/Web/API/Window/beforeunload_event);
+		fix:	'Flush queue' and 'Run contextual menu' did not respect the disabled state, allowing to click on them while action was disabled.
+		fix:	'Sort by...' at 'Extended controls' panel not working in some cases when specyfing the sort direction.
 		fix:	Selected track, playing or pause icon overlapping with queue index in some cases;
 		fix:	Scrolling back not working during drag n' drop if already scrolled to a posterior page on the playlist (since original ajquery);